RabidOwlbear/osr-helper/README.md

 The provided "OSE-helper reset all counts" macro will reset all counts.
 The provided "OSE-helper Rest" macro will reset the turns since last rest count to zero.

-* * *
+---

 ### Using the OSE-helper Dungeon Turn Macro

 Once imported into your game, edit the OSE-helper Dungeon Turn macro.
 You will need to edit the variables described below with the information detailed.
 Once that is complete you may rename the macro to whatver you wish.

+Inside the OSE-helper Dungeon Turn Base you will find the following code snippet:

 ```
 {